-Item # Title Credits
+Item# Title Credits

-ART 131 Design I 3
+ART 131 2D Design 3

 ENG 131 English Composition I 3

 HIS 131 Foundations of World 3

 Civilization

 HUM 130 African American Heritage 3

 REL 131 Introduction to the Old 3

 Testament

 STI 111 Orientation 1

-1 0

-ltem # Title Credits
+Item# Title Credits

 ART 132 Drawing I 3

-ART 134 Design II 3
+ART 134 3D Design 3

 ENG 132 English Composition II 3

 HPR 121 Lifetime Wellness 2

 REL 132 Introduction to the New 3

 Testament

 STI 114 Orientation II 1

-ltem # Title Credits
+Item# Title Credits

 Art Elective 3

 300/400-level Art 3

 MAT 131 Algebra 3

 BIO 131 Life Science 3

 CSC 121 Critical Thinking in Digital 2

 Age

 BUS 210 Financial Literacy 1

-Item # Title Credits
+Item# Title Credits

 300/400-level Art 3

 SPE 232 Public Speaking 3

 PHY 131 Physical Science 3

 PSY 230 Introduction to Psychology 3

 EDU 232 Foundations of Education 3

-Item # Title Credits
+Item# Title Credits

 ART 331 Art History I 3

 300/400-level Art 3

 PHY 131 Physical Science 3

 EDU 230 Integrating Technology in 3

 Education

 200/300-level Religion 3

 EDU 310 Test Taking Strategies 1

-item# IIIIe Credits
+Item# Title Credits

 ART 332 Art History II 3

 300/400-level Art 3

 EDU 432 Assessment and Evaluation 3

 200/300-level Religion 3

 SED 433 Methods of Teaching 3

 Reading in the Content

 Areas

-ltem # Title Credits
+Item# Title Credits

 300/400-level Art 3

 PSY 332 Educational Psychology 3

 LOG 330 Logic 3

 EDU 330 Educating Exceptional 3

 Children/Adolescents

 SED 431 Methods/Materials for 3

 Teaching Visual Arts

-Item # Title Credits
+Item# Title Credits

 ART 401 Senior Exhibition 0

 SED 491 Secondary Teacher 12

 Candidacy Internship (P-12)

 General Elective (2 credits) 2

-Art Major Department of Art, Music and Language Education
+Art Major Department of Fine Arts

-In the Department of Art, Music, and Language Education students gain advanced theoretical, performance, and production competencies for careers as educators and practitioners in the fine arts, music and foreign languages, and for further study for graduate degrees.
+In the Department of Fine Arts, students gain advanced theoretical, performance, and production competencies for careers as educators and practitioners in the fine arts and music, and for further study for graduate degrees.
 Successful students will graduate with a baccalaureate degree in one of the department's three fields of focus and the certification to teach (P-12) in that field.
 Many successful graduates will go on to teach, while others will become accomplished in the music industry, arts administration, media production, design, international relations, business, and as performers and creatives.
 The professional applications of what you will learn in our department are almost endless!

-The interdisciplinary AM&LE Department offers a broad liberal arts degree program, combining general education with studies in pedagogy and the practice of art, music and strategically important foreign languages.
-In order to earn the degree and teaching certification, students majoring in this department will fulfill the College's general education requirements, the School of Education's requirements, and major requirements, including a capstone thesis and exhibition or recital.
+The interdisciplinary Fine Arts Department offers a broad liberal arts degree program, combining general education with studies in pedagogy and the practice of art and music.
+To earn the degree and teaching certification, students majoring in this department will fulfill the College's general education requirements, the School of Education's requirements, and major requirements, including a capstone thesis and exhibition or recital.
 Also, the Alabama State Department of Education requires students to maintain a minimum GPA of 2.5 to qualify for teacher certification.

-Our mission is to: Empower students to forge genuine, joyful, and purposeful lives in a diverse and changing world through creative and original self-expression; assist students to discover their voice, refine their talents, and make bold, courageous choices; and prepare students to contribute to local and global society with their heads and their hearts.
+Our mission is to empower students to forge genuine, joyful, and purposeful lives in a diverse and changing world through creative and original self-expression; assist students in discovering their voice, refining their talents, and making bold, courageous choices; and prepare students to contribute to local and global society with their heads and their hearts.
 Join us!